MinellaPersonalProjects/my-tech-teachings/content/blog/styling-vuetify-grids.md

 In a world with myriad devices, responsiveness is non-negotiable.
 Let's wrap up by ensuring your layout adapts beautifully across all screen sizes.

-When defining our v-col, we'll have to include something similar to the following : `<v-col cols="12" sm="6" md="4" lg="3">`, the values sm, md, and lg define the number of columns the `<v-col>` element will occupy for different screen sizes.
+When defining our v-col, we'll have to include something similar to the following : `<v-col cols="12" sm="6" md="4" lg="3">`, the values _sm_, _md_, and _lg_ define the number of columns the `<v-col>` element will occupy for different screen sizes.
 Here's what each part means :

 - `sm="6"` : this defines the column size as 6 for **small** screens like tablets or larger mobile phones.
 It's equivalent to having the tag `<v-col cols="6">` when you have a small screen.

-- `md="4"` : this defines the column size as 4 on **medium** sized screens like small laptops
+- `md="4"` : this defines the column size as 4 on **medium-sized** screens like small laptops

-- `lg="3"` : this defines the column size as 3 on **large** sized screens like big laptops
+- `lg="3"` : this defines the column size as 3 on **large-sized** screens like big laptops

-- `cols="12"` : This is added as a default for any screen sizes that aren't defined eg if i had `<v-col cols="12" sm="6">`, for all screens other than the smaller screens, the col size will be 12.
+- `cols="12"` : This is added as a default for any screen sizes that aren't defined e.g. if I had `<v-col cols="12" sm="6">`, for all screens other than the smaller screens, the col size will be 12.

 By specifying different values for the cols attribute at different breakpoints, you can create a responsive layout that adjusts based on the user's screen size.

-As we wrap up Part 2 you have some fancier styles in your toolbelt and a higher understanding of Vuetify Grid Styles.
+As we wrap up Part 2 you have some fancier styles in your tool belt and a higher understanding of Vuetify Grid Styles.
 Stay tuned for [Part 3](/blog/nesting-grids.md), where we'll get to create even fancier styles using **Nesting**.
 If you missed Part 1, catch up [here](/blog/quick-look-vuetify-grids.md) to learn the basics of the Vuetify grid system.